|

 Did I say I also like books?
 That I suppose goes without saying!

-I have written three books myself about the city I live in, Peterborough, Cambridgeshire, and I am proud to say they are in the local library and museum.
-They are war books and cover the men from Peterborough who were killed during the First World War; what happened in the city and district during 1914; and the first volume of a series on Peterborough during each year of the Second World War.
-I hope that one day I will have the time to write the full history of Peterborough in both world wars but it is still a story yet to be completed.
-I am not worried though, as Sassoon said:
+I have written four books myself about the city I live in, Peterborough, Cambridgeshire, and I am proud to say they are in the local library and museum.
+They are war books and cover the men from Peterborough who were killed during the First World War; what happened in the city and district during 1914; Peterborough at War 1939-1945, the complete history of the city during the Second World War, and Peterborough at War 1914-1918, the complete history of Peterborough in the First World War.
+What I now want to do is turn this web site into a book, it will take great deal of work to get this completed but I am not worried, as Sassoon said:

 “Time’s but a golden wind that shakes the grass...”